Introduction to AbaPerls

 2. Running AbaPerls on your machine.

-3. The AbaPerls subsystem structure, both the top-level about version-subprojects and the AbaPerls SQL directory structure.
+3. The AbaPerls subsystem structure, to learn how AbaPerls look at subsystems and versions, and how AbaPerls maps SQL files into the AbaPerls SQL directory structure.

-5. Configuration files and Configuration options.
+6. Sysdef-files and Config-files and Configuration options.
 Even if you don't plan to divide your database in subsystems, you still need to grasp the subsystem concept and the configuration options.

-6. The command LISTCONFIG, so that you can play with configuration files.
+7. The command LISTCONFIG, so that you can play with configuration files.

-7. How AbaPerls loads a file, to understand what AbaPerls is doing behind your back with the SQL code you feed it.
+8. How AbaPerls loads a file, to understand what AbaPerls is doing behind your back with the SQL code you feed it.

-8. The command description for ABASQL, so that you can start playing with single files.
+10. The command description for ABASQL, so that you can start playing with single files.

 This far, this is mainly an extended developer track.
 We now move to more central topics for a DBA/CM-person.